ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

            [`anchorElement`](https://github.com/microsoft/fast/blob/master/packages/web-components/fast-foundation/src/anchored-region/README.md#fields:~:text=to%20revaluate%20positioning-,anchorElement,-public)
            from FAST with the `decorationNode` from the `SuggestionProps` in Tiptap.
         2. `onUpdate` - to trigger the opening of the dropdown whenever the text after the **"@"** is updated.
-        3. `onKeydown` - to handle key down events when the dropdown list is opened.
+        3. `onKeydown` - to handle key-down events when the dropdown list is opened.
 The `props`, a parameter of this method, containing the keyboard event passed to the `nimble-rich-text-mention-list-box` component which has the `keyDownHandler()` method.
 This method handles the necessary key down handlers for the dropdown list and for the other unused keys for the dropdown it returns
            `false` to retain the editor's default behaviors.